libasoles/php-stubb/README.md

 `docker exec -it php-stubb php /src/artisan migrate`

-`docker exec -it php-stubb php artisan db:seed`
+`docker exec -it php-stubb bash -c "php /src/artisan db:seed --class CardsSeeder"`

 Or alternativelly just:
-`vendor/bin/robo install`
+`cd app && vendor/bin/robo install`

 Then, navigate to:
 `http://localhost:8001/`

 You should see a login screen.

-Hint: configure a different port if neccesary and start over.
+Hint: configure a different port if neccesary and rerun docker.